bldl/emplace-spidermonkey/README.md

 The process of checking if a `key` exists and then inserting it if not is most likely the primary use case of this method.
 By following the steps of the initial proposal, this process became unnecessarily complicated.
 Most developers typically just need to insert a `value` if the given `key` is missing, rather than having to provide sepreate logic for both `insert` and `update`.

 In additon, the approach of the original proposal don't align well with common practices in other known programming languages.
-An example which offers a similar and simpler functionality is seen in Python and is called [`setdefault`](https://docs.python.org/2/library/stdtypes.html#dict.setdefault).
+An example which offers a similar and simpler functionality is seen in Python and is called <a href="https://docs.python.org/2/library/stdtypes.html#dict.setdefault" target="_blank">`setdefault`</a>.
 This method is written more about in the "Explaining the new proposal" section of the tutorial.

 By making it overcomplicated and a feature that is not commonly found in other languages, the method is at risk at being underutilized.
 Reducing the scope to a more straightforward function makes it more intuitive and more likely to be used effectively.